googlecloudrobotics/core/src/README.md

 # Source Code

 This directory contains the source code for Cloud Robotics Core components.
-Most components are written in Go and Java.
+Most components are written in Go.

 ## Go